dejanfajfar/nanohr/README.md

 I assume that at this point you have all the files from the repository in the **~/.nano** folder.
 Now all that is left to do is to create some sym links and we are done.

 Included in the files is a **.nanorc** file that we have to provide to _nano_.
 The easiest way to do this is to create a symbolic link.
-This is easilly done with
+This is easily done with

     ln -s ~/.nano/.nanorc ~/.nanorc